 Run a parallel tempering or replica exchange simulation using multiple replicas (ensembles) of a system.
 Two or more replicas must be used.

 Each replica runs on a partition of one or more processors.
-Processor partitions are defined at run-time using the -partition command-line switch; see Section 2.6 of the manual.
+Processor partitions are defined at run-time using the -partition command-line switch.
 Note that if you have MPI installed, you can run a multi-replica simulation with more replicas (partitions) than you have physical processors, e.g you can run a 10-replica simulation on one or two processors.
 You will simply not get the performance speed-up you would see with one or more physical processors per replica.
-See this section of the manual for further discussion.
+See the Howto replica doc page for further discussion.